Skip to navigation Skip to content

 It’s always a good idea to declutter your bathroom ahead of expectant guests who plan to stay over.
 Clearing space on the countertops not only creates a more comforting environment but also allows your guests room to place their essentials like toothbrushes and creams.

 However, make sure to leave out shared essentials such as shampoo and conditioner to save your guests from rummaging through your cupboards or opening the bathroom mirror.
-We recommend leaving new and full bottles, especially for longer stays, to avoid guests worrying about finishing a product.
+We recommend leaving out new and full bottles, especially for longer stays, to avoid guests worrying about finishing a product.
 Other products to consider include air freshener, cotton buds and keeping an eye that the toilet roll holder is never empty.

-Preparing the Kitchen for Christmas Dinner
+Preparing the kitchen for Christmas dinner

 1. Deep clean the oven